Locations:

 Flower power?

 According to some, the purple-petaled echinacea flower may be the key to boosting your immune system and, in turn, sending your sniffles and sore throat packing.
 Wellness and preventive medicine specialist Robert Saper, MD, MPH, explains that there isn’t much research backing the use of this herbal remedy for the common cold — especially if it comes in the form of supplements.
-Plus, it’s still unclear what possible harm it could do for pregnant people or people with certain allergies.
+Plus, it’s still unclear what possible harm it could do if you're pregnant or have certain allergies.

 Try this instead: While there isn’t a magic pill that will strengthen your immune system overnight, a combination of lifestyle changes and immune-boosting foods in your diet can keep you sick-free all year round.
 That means a good balance of antioxidants and prebiotics, as well as plenty of sleep and exercise.